safetyAI/ChatSafetyAI/README.md

 ## 5. Token Usage & Metering

 - **Company Accounts (Production).** Token allocations are set **at the company level** under the applicable subscription/plan.
-Only **Client-designated administrative “power users”** may access the usage dashboard and view company-level consumption.
+Only **Client-designated "admin users"** may access the usage dashboard and view company-level consumption.

 - **Demo Accounts (Non-production).** Individuals using the demo may view their **personal demo token balance** by clicking their avatar in the chatbot app.
 Demo usage is separate from any company allocation, is **not transferable**, and may be throttled or limited at any time.